-Derivatives are recognised initially, and are subsequently remeasured, at fair value.
+Derivatives are initially recognised, and are subsequently remeasured, at fair value.
 Fair values of exchange traded derivatives are obtained from quoted market prices.
 Fair values of over-the-counter derivatives are obtained using valuation techniques, including discounted cash flow models and option pricing models.
+Derivative assets and liabilities arising from different transactions are only offset for accounting purposes if the offsetting criteria are met

 Derivatives may be embedded in other financial instruments, for example, a convertible sukuk with an embedded conversion option.
-Embedded derivatives are treated as separate derivatives when their economic characteristics and risks are not clearly and closely related to those of the host contract; the terms of the embedded derivative would meet the definition of a stand-alone derivative if they were contained in a separate contract; and the combined contract is not held for trading or designated at fair value.
+Embedded derivatives are treated as separate derivatives (bifurcated) when their economic characteristics and risks are not clearly and closely related to those of the host non-derivative contract; the terms of the embedded derivative would meet the definition of a stand-alone derivative if they were contained in a separate contract; and the combined contract is not held for trading or designated at fair value.
 These embedded derivatives are measured at fair value with changes therein recognised in the profit or loss.